 Certification by the head of household is normally sufficient verification.
-If OHA has reasonable doubts about a marital relationship or registered domestic partnership status, OHA will require the family to document the Relationship.
+If OHA has reasonable doubts about a marital relationship, OHA will require the family to document the marriage with a marriage certificate or other documentation to verify that the couple is married.